Savannah Guthrie: Other work

 Guthrie is the author of two children's books: Princesses Wear Pants and Princesses Save the World, and one religious book, Mostly What God Does: Reflections on Seeking and Finding His Love Everywhere.
 In February 2021, she was announced to be an interim guest host of Jeopardy! following the death of host Alex Trebek.
 Her episodes aired June 14–25, 2021.
 Guthrie and Hoda Kotb appeared on an episode of Curb Your Enthusiasm.

+On May 11, 2026, it was announced that Guthrie would serve as host of a new NBC game show, Wordle, which will be produced by Tonight Show host Jimmy Fallon as well as The New York Times, who owns the word puzzle.
+The show is slated to premiere in 2027.

 Personal life

 Marriages and family

 In December 2005, Guthrie married English-born BBC News presenter Mark Orchard, whom she met while covering the trial of Michael Jackson.
-The couple divorced in 2009, the same year she began a relationship with Democratic political and communications consultant Michael Feldman while vacationing in the Turks and Caicos Islands.
-In 2013, they became engaged.
-They married on March 15, 2014, in Tucson, Arizona.
+The pair divorced in January 2009.
+Later that year, she began a relationship with Democratic political and communications consultant Michael Feldman while vacationing in the Turks and Caicos Islands.
+The couple became engaged in 2013 and were married on March 15, 2014, in Tucson, Arizona.
 Two days later, Guthrie announced she was four months pregnant.
-Guthrie gave birth to their first child in 2014.
-On June 7, 2016, Guthrie announced she and her husband were expecting their second child.
-She gave birth to their second child in 2016.
+Guthrie gave birth to their first child, a daughter they named Vale, in August 2014.
+On June 7, 2016, Guthrie announced she and her husband were again expecting.
+In late 2016, she gave birth to their second child, a son they named Charles, after her father, who died unexpectedly in 1988 on a mining exploration in Mexico.
+According to Guthrie, their son was conceived through in-vitro fertilization.

 Health

-Guthrie contracted COVID-19 three times.
-On January 10, 2022, it was announced that Guthrie had tested positive for COVID-19 Deltacron hybrid variant for a first time, stating on the air that she had "little sniffs and not much more than that."
-Guthrie's diagnosis came one week after her Today co-host Hoda Kotb also tested positive for the hybrid variant as well.
-On May 6, 2022, she tested positive for COVID-19 Omicron variant, saying "I feel great.
-Honestly, I'm going to be back tomorrow.
-I just had a little cold, so I was really lucky with it." during a video call on May 10 on Today.
-On February 28, 2023, Guthrie tested positive for COVID-19 Omicron variant again, leaving the show around 7:30 a.m. after she wasn't feeling great and taking a test.
+In January 2026, Guthrie had surgery on her vocal cords to remove nodules and a polyp, and took a brief hiatus from the Today show to recover.
+She returned to the program later that month.

+Disappearance of mother

+On February 1, 2026, the Pima County Sheriff's Department reported that Guthrie's mother, Nancy Guthrie, was missing.
+She was last seen on January 31, 2026, and authorities treated her disappearance as a crime.
+Guthrie stepped away from her NBC duties, including co-hosting the 2026 Winter Olympics opening ceremonies, to assist in the search.

+On March 27, 2026, Guthrie announced that she would return to Today on April 6, following a two-month hiatus.

+In June 2026, news organizations reported that a second note connected to the case claimed Nancy Guthrie had died shortly after her abduction.
+Authorities have not independently confirmed her death or recovered her remains.

+On July 31, the Pima County Sheriff's Department publicly released redacted versions of two notes in an effort to identify their author.
+The first demanded a multimillion-dollar ransom, while the second stated that Nancy had died and had been buried, although investigators continue to treat her fate as unresolved.